Rival energy firms lose court case over Bulb sale

 "The court has confirmed the robustness and legality of the Secretary of State's actions in respect of the sale and administration of Bulb," they added.

-The Office for Budget Responsibility (OBR) previously estimated that the rescue of Bulb could cost tax payers up to £6.5bn - making it the biggest bailout since the bank rescues during the 2008 financial crisis.
-However, in March the OBR revised this down to £3bn due to wholesale energy prices dropping.
+The Office for Budget Responsibility (OBR) originally estimated that the rescue of Bulb could cost tax payers up to £6.5bn - making it the biggest bailout since the bank rescues during the 2008 financial crisis.

+In March, the OBR revised this down to £3bn due to wholesale energy prices dropping, but this week a report from the National Audit Office, suggested the government may recoup the costs by Octopus paying back the cash it spent on buying energy for Bulb's customers.

+The BBC understands the amount Octopus Energy paid the government to take over Bulb was between £100m and £200m.